MSRConnections/Azure-training-course/Day 1/5. HOL Using Windows Azure Service Bus Queue with Python/HOL.md

 - Communication between on-premises apps and Windows Azure hosted apps in a hybrid solution.
 - Communication between components of a distributed application running on-premises in different organizations or departments of an organization.

-In order to help understand process Service Bus Queues, we also deploy the NCBI BLAST cloud service.
+In order to help you understand process Service Bus Queues and distributed computing in the cloud, we also deploy the NCBI BLAST cloud service.

 #### What is NCBI BLAST?####